 Cash management tools provide powerful insights into cash flow.
 With this information, businesses can optimize their financial performance and make decisions based on accurate information.

-While cash management is often discussed in terms of business operations, there are also many ways to apply these principles to individual finances.
+While cash management is often discussed in terms of business operations, it can also be applied to individual finances in various ways.

 This overview will cover the definition of cash management, its primary goals, key principles and strategies, and more.